rp-rs/rp-hal/README.md

 will reflect the probe you have connected.

 *Step 4* - Use `cargo run`, which will compile the code and start the specified 'runner'.
-As the 'runner' is the `probe-run` tool, it will connect to the RP2040 via the first probe it finds, and install your firmware into the Flash connected to the RP2040.
+As the 'runner' is the `probe-rs` tool, it will connect to the RP2040 via the first probe it finds, and install your firmware into the Flash connected to the RP2040.